SunshineMahiru/SunshineMahiru/README.md

 - **VTuber Brainrot**: My oshis are my motivation 💖
 - **Studio Head**: Leading projects with weeb power 🚀

-My Deepseek says*"The code may compile, but my life doesn't"* 💻✨
+- **My Deepseek says: The code may compile, but my life doesn't**💻✨

 ---